helgihaf/EFCoreSurvival/README.md

   <DotNetCliToolReference Include="Microsoft.VisualStudio.Web.CodeGeneration.Tools" Version="2.0.0" />
 </ItemGroup>
 ```
+The exact version for these references varies between releases of .NET Core.
+For me I simply use the latest version reported on nuget.org.

 ## Step 2
 Open cmd and cd into the same folder where your migration .csproj is and enter:
 ```powershell